116cs0223/LendingClubCaseStudy/README.md

 # Lending Club Case Study
-> The objective of this project is to analyze information about past loan applicants of a Consumer Finance Company, using EDA to identify patterns which indicate if a person is likely to default.
+> The objective of this project is to analyze information about past loan applicants of a Consumer Finance Company, using EDA(Exploratory Data Analysis) to identify patterns which indicate if a person is likely to default.
 The company can further utilise this knowledge of driving factors behind loan defaults for its portfolio and risk assessment.